LEADING OFF: Sale rejoins Red Sox, Realmuto misses Jays trip

 3-PETE?

-Braves star Ronald Acuña Jr. also confirmed Monday that he'll be among the eight participants in the July 18 competition at Dodger Stadium in Los Angeles.
+Braves star Ronald Acuña Jr. and Cardinals great Albert Pujols also confirmed Monday they'll be among the eight participants in the July 18 competition at Dodger Stadium in Los Angeles.

 Alonso hit 74 total home runs in last year's Derby at Denver's Coors Field and beat Baltimore's Trey Mancini 23-22 in the final round.
 Alonso joined Ken Griffey Jr. (1998-99) and Yoenis Céspedes (2013-14) in winning consecutive titles.
 Griffey also won in 1994 and is the only three-time champion.